sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/4 - Return (AHITxUT Short)/4-UTReunion.md

 "Is this the young child you've told me so much about?"
 Toriel looked upon the scene with warmth in her eyes and a fond smile on her muzzle.
 "It is a pleasure to meet you, my children.
 You may call me Toriel, and these are our friends.
 You will be safe here," she added, raising a paw to her chest, where her heart would be.

-"hey tori," Sans greeted casually from her right, and she turned to face the skeleton, with Frisk next to him. "the kid got a bit spooked earlier. i think they're doing better, but they could use some comfort this sack of bones just isn't equipped with."
+"hey tori," Sans greeted casually from her right, and she turned in her seat to face the skeleton, with Frisk next to him. "the kid got a bit spooked earlier. i think they're doing better, but they could use some comfort this sack of bones just isn't equipped with."
 He let out a soft chuckle.

 "Aww, my poor child."
 Toriel patted her lap, and adjusted herself on the seat as Frisk made themselves comfortable with their adoptive mom.
 "You didn't leave them all *bonely* on the street, did you?"